 “The world has changed, and we recognized that we, as a team, needed to change the way we present and tell the rich stories we’ve been waiting to tell,” said Chad Mitchell, Senior Director of Digital Communications at Walmart.

 Digital strategies for powerful corporate communications

 To make this shift in their corporate communications strategy successful, the company sought a modern CMS that could streamline its entire content publishing process.
 The goal was to make content creation and distribution workflows more agile, efficient, and adaptable, while empowering the corporate communications team to operate as editors and publishers.
 Walmart needed a system with customizable user roles, clear content workflows, multi-site management, and the ability to publish to multiple channels from one system.

-After discovering Brightspot was the platform that powered Coca-Cola’s digital magazine Coca-Cola Journey, Walmart determined that the digital experience and brand storytelling platform met all of its requirements and chose Brightspot as its new Content Business Platform.
+After discovering Brightspot was the platform that powered Coca-Cola’s digital magazine Coca-Cola Journey, Walmart determined that the digital experience and brand storytelling platform met all of its requirements and chose Brightspot as its new CMS.